-The following measures are part of this Start-up programme:
+The following measures are Part of this Start-up programme:

-- road classification programme, which enables the roads to fulfil their functions satisfactorily and forms a basis to solve the problems of contradictory design requirements; - stimulate a sober introduction of 30-km/h zones inside built up areas (excl. roads with a flow function and with a distributor function); - introducing with simple means a concept of 60 km/h-zones for minor rural roads; - if needed and possible infrastructural measures like cycle facilities, roundabouts, small-scale measures to support 30 km/h-zones and 60 km/h-zones - inside urban areas mopeds on the carriageway instead of on cycle tracks or cycle paths; - indication of priority per location including the same priority rules for cyclists/mopeds as for motorised traffic, - public information campaign to support the introduction of sustainable safety - set up of a safety audit system -
+- road classification programme (for the complete Dutch road network of more than 100,000 km. road length), which enables the roads to fulfil their functions satisfactorily and forms a basis to solve the problems of contradictory design requirements; - stimulate a low cost introduction of 30 km/h-zones inside built-up areas (excl roads with a flow function and with a distributor function); an extension is agreed upon of the number of 30 km/h-zones from 10% of the possible zones (as is the case now) up to 50% by the year 2000; - introducing with simple means a concept of 60 km/h-zones for minor runal roads, some 3,000 km of road length is aimed for to be realized by the year 2,000; - if needed and poss ble infrastructural measures like cycle facilities, roundabouts, small scale measures to support 30 km/h-zones and 60 km/h-zones;

+- inside urban areas mopeds on the carriageway instead of on cycle tracks or cycle paths in 1999; - indication of priority at every junction (outside the 30 km/h-zones); the same priority rules for cyclists and mopeds as for motorised traffic will be introduced; - public information campaign to support the introduction of sustainable safety; a better police enforcement and education programmes; - the introduction of a road safety audit in 1998.